top of page

 The Bilao is a round and shallow basket tray traditionally made of bamboo splits (used for winnowing rice or carrying food).
 In this installation, Malaya Ulan painted memories of the Philippines on this basket.

 The second painting is of a sungka.
-Sungka is a game that is played in the Philippines by passing cowry shells into each hole in this carved wooden piece.
-Sungka is believed to date back to around BC 1400 and are thought to be the oldest games in the world seen in the Asian and African diaspora.
+Sungka is a game played in the Philippines by passing cowry shells into each hole in this carved wooden piece.
+It is believed to date back to around BC 1400 and is thought to be one of the oldest games in the world seen in the Asian and African diaspora.
 Malaya's lolo taught her how to play the sungka.
-He passed last August 15, 2021.
-He is with the ancestors now, hopefully still enjoying a game of sungka.
+He passed away on August 15, 2021.
+He is with his ancestors now, hopefully still enjoying a game of sungka.

 The fourth painting is of a Bahay Kubo.
-The Bahay Kubo is a national shelter indigenous in Philippines, a pre-Hispanic shelter created to adapt to the tropical climate.
-The materials are all made of nature such as anahaw, nipa and bamboo.
+The Bahay Kubo is a national shelter indigenous in the Philippines, a pre-Hispanic shelter created to adapt to the tropical climate.
+The materials are all made of nature, such as anahaw, nipa, and bamboo.
 Natural breeze enters the home without a need for electric fans or air conditioning.
-Artificial temperature changing devices that requires electricity and therefore, money came after colonialism specifically the United States and its capitalistic ideologies.
+Artificial temperature-changing devices that require electricity and, therefore, money came after colonialism, specifically in the United States and its capitalistic ideologies.
 The Bahay Kubo requires us to work hand and hand with nature.

 Installation 3: Parol Making

 In the Philippines, we celebrate the holidays by decorating our houses with lanterns in the shape of a star.
-The word paról is the modern Filipino spelling of the original Spanish name farol, meaning "lantern" Parols are traditionally constructed using bamboo and Japanese paper, and are illuminated with candles, oil lamps, or carbide lamps (Villanueva, George 2013).
+The word paról is the modern Filipino spelling of the original Spanish name Farol, meaning "lantern."
+Parols are traditionally constructed using bamboo and Japanese paper and illuminated with candles, oil lamps, or carbide lamps (Villanueva, George 2013).

 4:30-5:30: a 2 woman show (mother-daughter) + community